Nogitsune101/chatterbox/README.md

  - `./chatterbox` (*nix systems)
  - IMPORTANT NOTE - The app is not yer portable, so if you deploy this, you will also need the assets directory

+## Client Access ##
+- Webserver will start by default at http://localhost:8080

 # Enviromentals / Execution #

 ## Environmentals ##